mvolkmann/blog/src/rust.md

 Lifetime annotations used in function signatures are declared by listing them in angle brackets just like generic types.
 They are distinguish from generic types by beginning with a single quote.
-Uses of lifetime annotations appear in reference types after the `&` and before type names.
+Lifetime annotations appear in reference types after the `&` and before type names.
 Their names are typically a single letter such as "a".
 Lifetime annotations only serve to indicate which items in a function signature